tpcarlson/synth-diy/rowan/README.md

 ##### How much power does it use?

-As measured by the joranalogue Test 3, around xx mA on +12v at peak.
+As measured by the joranalogue Test 3, around 40mA on +12v at peak.
 The -12v and 5v rails are unused.

 ##### Where does the design come from?